m8b-dev/ether-binder/docs/utils.md

 ```

 The second parameter is internal type EIP1559Config, which as of now, simply defines some constants and concrete chains
-only inform about eip 1559 activation block.
+only inform about EIP-1559 activation block.
 If your chain isn't on the static functions list, just use `sepolia`, if you
-are sure that you always call on EIP 1559 enabled chain.
+are sure that you always call on EIP-1559 enabled chain.

 Usage:
 ```php